turbot/tailpipe-docs/docs/reference/glossary.md

 ## Basic topics for everyone

+### Collection

+A collection is the set of per-day parquet files created by a plugin when you run the `tailpipe collect` command.

 ### Connection

 A connection is a HCL configuration item that represents a reusable connection to a service, i.e. AWS access keys, region, etc.